Surviving the War in Ukraine

 Tough decisions have to be made again by Alla Olkhovska.
 When to run the generator – fuel is expensive.
 Medicines are crucial for her loved ones.
 They are budgeted first along with food.
 Winter brings darkness with the constant blackouts.
 No light means no Internet as well as other utilities.
 Air raids are incessant.

 All hope is not lost.
 Alla does have her garden and her clematis seeds that she sells.
 She has her camera that creates a much needed stillness in a world surrounded by chaos.
-She has her 89-year-old Granny and her husband, Vitaliy, who still battles long Covid.
+She has her husband, Vitaliy, who still battles long Covid and her mother-in-law.
 And hope, most of all she has hope.

 Hope that her country will win the war.
 That she will rebuild her city with all of her loved ones by her side.
 And that her garden will thrive.